Fisherman's Bastion

 Related Tours

-On your private walking tour, your expert local guide will take you to some of the important historical and cultural sites of the Buda.
-As it was once the capital of Hungary, the Buda area of the town contains monuments that define the city’s legacy.
-On your tour, you will:
+On your private walking tour, your expert local guide will take you to some of the important historical and cultural sites of Buda.
+Once the capital of Hungary, the Buda area of the town contains monuments that define the city’s legacy.

 • Commence your tour on Castle Hill, which offers phenomenal panoramas of the city;

-• Visit the stunning Matthias Church (with tickets included);
+• Visit the stunning Matthias Church with tickets included;

 • Explore the gardens of Buda Castle and learn about the Hungarian monarchy;